Gröbner basis: Dimension, degree and Hilbert series

 The dimension of an ideal I in a polynomial ring R is the Krull dimension of the ring R/I and is equal to the dimension of the algebraic set of the zeros of I. It is also equal to number of hyperplanes in general position which are needed to have an intersection with the algebraic set, which is a finite number of points.
 The degree of the ideal and of its associated algebraic set is the number of points of this finite intersection, counted with multiplicity.
 In particular, the degree of a hypersurface is equal to the degree of its definition polynomial.

-Both degree and dimension depend only on the set of the leading monomials of the Gröbner basis of the ideal for any monomial ordering.
+The dimension depend only on the set of the leading monomials of the Gröbner basis of the ideal for any monomial ordering.
+The same is true for the degree and degree-compatible monomial orderings; a monomial ordering is degree compatible if smaller for the degree implies smaller for the monomial ordering.